karimo94/C-Plus-Plus-Data-Structures/README.txt

 -Queue
 -Binary Search Tree

-Please also open main.cpp as it contains the tests for the data structures and includes "int main()"
+Please also open main.cpp as you can run the data structures from "int main()"

 Thanks...